 John Altoon

-During his lifetime, John Altoon exhibited at the Ferus Gallery (Los Angeles, CA) and Quay Gallery (San Francisco, CA).
-Posthumous museum exhibitions have taken place at the Whitney Museum of American Art (New York, NY), the La Jolla Museum of Art (La Jolla, CA), and the Museum of Contemporary Art San Diego (San Diego, CA).
-In 2015, Los Angeles County Museum of Art (Los Angeles, CA) Curator of Modern and Contemporary Art Carol Eliel organized a major retrospective of John Altoon’s work.
+During his lifetime, Altoon exhibited at the Ferus Gallery (Los Angeles, CA), Nicholas Wilder, (Los Angeles, CA), and Quay Gallery (San Francisco, CA).
+Posthumous museum exhibitions have taken place at the Whitney Museum of American Art (New York, NY); Los Angeles County Museum of Art (CA); Centre Pompidou (Paris, France); Corcoran Gallery, Washington, DC; Museum of Contemporary Art San Diego, (La Jolla, CA); Fine Arts Museums of San Francisco (CA); and Baxter Art Gallery (Pasadena, CA), among others.
+In 2015, Los Angeles County Museum of Art held a major retrospective of the artist’s work.
 Altoon was also featured in eight venues of The Getty Center’s inaugural Pacific Standard Time initiative (2011-2012).

 GROUP EXHIBITIONS: